Franco-Manitoban: Communities

-There also exists francophone communities outside those regions, including Notre-Dame-de-Lourdes, St. Claude, Sainte Rose du Lac, and St. Laurent.
+There also exist francophone communities outside those regions, including Notre-Dame-de-Lourdes, St. Claude, Sainte Rose du Lac, and St. Laurent.
 Including the capital, there are 15 communities in the province that are officially designated as bilingual areas.

 History

 The first French speakers to visit Manitoba occurred in the 1660s, with French fur traders and explorers exploring the region around Hudson's Bay.
 However, the first attempts by francophones to settle the area did not occur until the 1730s, with French explorer Pierre Gaultier de Varennes, sieur de La Vérendrye and his sons establishing a permanent presence in southern Manitoba.
 A number of francophone fur traders married à la façon du pays, wedding First Nations wives whose children eventually developed a unique Métis identity.
 Until the mid-19th century, fur traders continued to encompass the majority of Europeans in the region, with francophone French Canadians and Métis constituting the majority of the region's population.

 In 1869, the government of Canada dispatched surveyors to survey Rupert's Land, with the transfer of the territory expected to occur in the next year.
 However, Louis Riel and a group of Métis took control of Red River Colony, and declared a provisional government; refusing entry to Canadian government surveyors and resulting in the Red River Rebellion.
 The provisional government provided a list of terms for the colony's entry into Canadian Confederation, including land provisions for the Métis, and linguistic and religious rights for its francophone Catholic population.
 The Canadian government eventually consented to the terms, with Manitoba formally made a province of confederation in the Manitoba Act in 1870, with English and French made the province's official language.

 In 1871, there were about 5,500 francophones in the province almost all of whom were Métis, and comprised more than half of the province's population.
 However within the next ten years, francophones became a demographic minority in Manitoba as settlers from Ontario moved into the province in large numbers.
 In 1890, the provincial government moved to remove the linguistic rights of francophones, with the Legislative Assembly of Manitoba passing an Act that made the English language the sole official language of the province.

 In the same year, the province moved to eliminate its separate school system, used predominantly by the francophone Catholic population of Manitoba.
 The resulting issue, the Manitoba Schools Question, became a contentious national issue between English and French Canada.
 In 1896, the provincial and federal governments reached a compromise in which the separate school system would not be re-instituted, but religious and French language instruction would take place in the secular school system under certain conditions, and where francophone numbers warranted it.